-The two intensives
+There are two 3-day face-to-face immersion classes which are in person, one in October/November and the second in May/June.

-The immersion classes are split into two intensives which are in person and have a maximum intake of 18 students per class.
-The 2 three-day workshops are held with one in October/November and the second in May/June.
+There are 6 Zoom class tutorials sessions each year to allow students to interact with the tutors and each other.
+These give an opportunity for cohort learning and community building, sharing experiences, asking questions, and addressing selected topics.

-There are regular Zoom tutorials to allow students to interact with the tutors and each other.
-Students are supported by a mentor who gives a minimum of 10 hours mentoring per year (with the option of gaining extra hours if needed) to help them complete assignments and engage with the studies.
+Students are supported by a mentor who gives a minimum of 10 hours mentoring per year to help them complete assignments and engage with the studies.
+Mentoring includes 2 one to one sessions on Zoom or phone as a minimum, answering questions and giving support on the path of self-directed study and identifying learning modes and intelligences.